 In the penultimate chapter, the authors examine how Torontonians viewed their elected officials, and the city’s performance, two years after the election.
-McGregor, Moore, and Stephenson conclude with a reflection on what the analysis of Toronto 2014 says about voters in large cities in general, and provide a short epilogue addressing the 2018 election results.
+McGregor, Moore, and Stephenson conclude with a reflection on what the analysis of the Toronto 2014 election says about voters in large cities in general and provide a short epilogue addressing the 2018 election results.
 Written in an accessible style, this is the first book on the politics of Toronto during the Ford era that focuses on the perspective of the voter.

 List of Figures

 2. The Contenders

 3. In the Thick of Things: The 2014 Campaign